How to See In-Page Analytics in WordPress (The Easy Way)

 In-page analytics example

-To do that without the extension. make sure you’re logged into your site, navigate to the page you want to check, and click the ExactMetrics button in your toolbar:
+The extension will also show you sessions, bounce rate, and other metrics for the page you’re on.
+To see those metrics without the extension, make sure you’re logged into your site, navigate to the page you want to check, and click the ExactMetrics button in your toolbar:

 Page insights dropdown